miriamkos/rdm-configurable-content-donders/doc/help/user-manual/transfer-data/mount-network-drive.rst

 Mounting webdav on Windows
 --------------------------

 Open File explorer, right-click on "Network", and click "map network drive".
-Then click "connect to a web site that you can use to store your documents and pictures'"-> next -> choose custom network location -> next -> add network address https://webdav.data.donders.ru.nl.
+Then click "connect to a web site that you can use to store your documents and pictures" -> next -> choose custom network location -> next -> add network address https://webdav.data.donders.ru.nl.

 Windows will prompt you for your username and password, which you can get from the :ref:`data access account <data-access-account>`.